fdiaz/move-fast-talk/presentation.md

 ---

-# This is informal leadrship
+# This is informal leadership

 ---